clarin-eric/ParlaMint/Data/README.md

 # ParlaMint Data samples

 This directory contains:
-* *Sample corpus directories* with:
+* ParlaMint-XX: directories with samples of complete corpora containing:
-  * `ParlaMint-XX.xml`: teiCorpus root file of the sample with (e.g. speaker and party) metadata and XIncludes to its component TEI files;
+  * `ParlaMint-XX.xml`: teiCorpus root file of the sample and XIncludes to other TEI files constituting the sample corpus;
+  * `ParlaMint-XX-listOrg.xml`: the complete list of organisations used by the corpus;
+  * `ParlaMint-XX-listPerson.xml`: the complete list of speaker used by the corpus;
+  * `ParlaMint-taxonomy-*.xml`: common taxonomies used by the corpus;
-  * `ParlaMint-XX_*.xml`: sample TEI component, a few speeches from the full text (typically 1 day of speeches);
+  * `ParlaMint-XX_*.xml`: sample TEI components, a few speeches from the full text (typically 1 day of speeches);
   * `ParlaMint-XX.ana.xml`: teiCorpus root file for the linguistically (UD and NER) annotated sample, including annotation metadata;